Deduction Mapping Rules

 gl_account: str

-annual_cap: Optional[float] = None
+annual_cap: Optional[Decimal] = None

-per_pay_cap: Optional[float] = None
+per_pay_cap: Optional[Decimal] = None

-raise ValueError("Priority must be between 1 and 100")
+raise ValueError(f"rule={self.rule_id} priority must be between 1 and 100")

-if self.per_pay_cap is not None and self.per_pay_cap <= 0:
+if cap is not None and cap <= Decimal("0"):

-raise ValueError("Per-pay cap must be positive")
+raise ValueError(f"rule={self.rule_id} {label} must be positive")

 class DeductionMappingResolver: